zuwuliao/zuwuliao.github.io/_posts/2025-11-8-DeepSeek-OCR.md

 | Visual Deep Parsing            | Understand and describe images embedded in documents, including figures and photos. |
 | Long Context Compression       | Compress long text histories into image-based memory tokens for efficient context use in LLMs. |

+---

-P.S Interesting enough, after I posted this blog, another paper came across and addressed the question I have for mix visual and text token at cross-attention layer.
+P.S.
+Interesting enough, after I posted this blog, another paper came across and addressed the question I have for mix visual and text token at cross-attention layer.
 This makes visualizing text input for LLM possible.
 The paper called [Vision-centric Token Compression in Large Language Model](https://arxiv.org/pdf/2502.00791).
 Simular to DeepSeek OCR, VIST is also using visual encoders to compress low-importance parts of input into dense visual tokens.

-Core Idea
+**Core Idea**

 VIST introduces a slow–fast token compression framework, inspired by how humans read: